-The National Hydropower Association’s (NHA) Waterpower Week 2020 in Washington is the nation’s premier hydropower event.
+The National Hydropower Association’s (NHA) Waterpower Week 2021 in Washington is the industry’s premier policy event.

 Each year, industry professionals and power producers and suppliers converge on the nation’s capital to shape the future of waterpower.